nova-nguyen/Data-System-Coursework/weekly/week_13.md

 Tuesday: We will begin our exploration of HTTP, which is the dominant protocol of the internet, and provides a backbone for many popular networking libraries and APIs.

-Wednesday: We will continue exploring HTTP, focusing on different types of requests.
+Wednesday: We will discuss the client-server model and then continue exploring HTTP, focusing on different types of requests.
 We will consider the HTTP method (GET and POST), the values of header key-value pairs, augmentation of the resource path with query string key-value pairs and, for POST requests, including a **body** that contains information for the request.

 Friday: We will begin our discussion of HTTP responses, for which we need to be able to understand and accomodate encodings, get meta-information about the response through its headers, and process the body of the response.